Tel Aviv Museum of Art is the largest art museum in Israel. And it presents modern and contemporary art from Israel and

 Tel Aviv Museum is located on Sderot Sha’ul HaMelech 27 in Tel Aviv.

 Interactive map of the area:

 You can reach the museum in different ways.
-If you choose public transport, then you can commute either by bus or by train (Tel Aviv Azrieli train station is about 20 min walk away).
-You can use this Moovit preset link, where you just set the origin and get the updated directions.
+If you choose public transport, you can commute either by bus or by train (Tel Aviv Azrieli train station is about 20 min walk away).
+You can use this Moovit preset link to set the origin and get the updated directions.

 If you decide to drive there, then I should warn you that finding parking can be problematic.
 There are many parking lots in the area, but they can be full.
 Moreover, half-day parking will not be cheap.
 We parked at Golda parking lot (7 Berkovitch street, Tel Aviv), and the parking cost us more than a regular museum ticket.

 Sunday – Closed